epfl-matmat/matmat.org/index.md

 Welcome to the website of the *Mathematics for materials modelling* research group.
-Our research centres on bringing insight from maths to materials modelling, with the aim to understand simulation error and improve robustness of existing schemes.
+Our research centres on bringing insight from maths to materials modelling, with the aim to understand simulation error and improve robustness of modelling schemes.
-This is an interdisciplinary mission and we frequently collaborate with researchers across the disciplines of mathematics, physics, computer science, materials.
+This is an interdisciplinary mission and we frequently collaborate with researchers across the fields of mathematics, physics, computer science and materials.
 At EPFL we are part of both
 the [Institute of Mathematics](https://www.epfl.ch/schools/sb/research/math/) and the [Institute of Materials](https://sti.epfl.ch/imx/).